lysms/Defazios/README.md

 ### Run

-- run the app on your installed simulators
+- open the expo app on the simulated device
+- copy the link from the terminal into expo and launch the app